 - Have a good driving record without serious infractions (bring your DMV record when you are invited to the interview),

-- Most importantly, have a good credit history.
-If you are invited to the interview, please bring a recent copy of your credit report with you.
+- Have a good credit history (If you are invited to the interview, please bring a recent copy of your credit report with you),